JeremyLewis5/setting-up-a-dev-environment/README.md

 ### How To Install Oh My Zsh

 [Oh My Zsh's homepage](https://ohmyz.sh/) has a one-line command to copy-and-paste into your terminal.
-Sroll down a bit on that page, or hit the `Install oh-my-zsh` button to have your browser do it for you.
+Scroll down a bit on that page, or hit the `Install oh-my-zsh` button to have your browser do it for you.

 **Important:** Don't forget to skip the `$` at the start of the command it gives you!